SinTan1729/chhoto-url/README.md

   to the correct long URL (you'd think that's a standard feature, but apparently it's not)
 - Provides a simple API for adding new short links
-- Links are stored in a plaintext CSV file
+- Links are stored in an SQLite database
 - Available as a Docker container (there is no image on docker hub _yet_)
 - Backend written in Java using [Spark Java](http://sparkjava.com/), frontend written in plain HTML and vanilla JS, using [Pure CSS](https://purecss.io/)